-Hyperbole aside, it’s clear from singles ‘Inhaler’ and ‘Prodigal Dog’ that Hilary Woods’ debut LP is going to be an exquisite, but painful listen.
-Soaked in stark, minimalist, ambient electronic sounds that explore feelings surrounding grief & abandonment, her melancholic music is the perfect fit for venues like St. Pancras Old Church, which she headlines on 11th June (tickets available here).
+Hyperbole aside, it’s clear from singles ‘Inhaler’ and ‘Prodigal Dog’ that Hilary Woods’ debut LP is going to be an exquisitely painful listen.
+Soaked in stark, minimalist, ambient electronic sounds that explore feelings surrounding grief and abandonment, her melancholic music is the perfect fit for venues like St. Pancras Old Church, which she headlines on 11th June (tickets available here).

-We caught up with the artist to talk about her anticipations for this show, her multi-disciplinary creativity, and what went in to the making of her debut album…
+We caught up with Woods to talk about her anticipations for this show, her multi-disciplinary creativity and what went into the making of her debut album…

-Hello Hilary!
-You’ve released your latest single ‘Prodigal Dog’ from your upcoming album Colt.
-Can you tell us a little bit about what went in to the making of this track, and why you chose to release it as a single?
+Can you tell us a little bit about your recent single ‘Prodigal Dog’?
+What went into the making of this track, and why you chose to release it as a single?

-Your debut album has been described as “an intensely personal journey through grief, abandonment, and mutating love”.
-How did you manage to translate these emotions in to lyrics and music?
-Do you have a particular process when it comes to song-writing that you follow, or is it a more chaotic affair?
+Your debut album has been described as “an intensely personal journey through grief, abandonment and mutating love”.
+How did you manage to translate these emotions into lyrics and music?
+Do you have a particular process when it comes to song-writing that you follow, or is it a more improvisational?

 I’d say both, usually songs either arise after a lot of playing around and experimenting, or they just appear like a bolt.
 I think emotions and feeling are translated in any given process whether subconsciously or consciously.

-You recently signed to Sacred Bones to release your debut album.
-What is it about the record label in particular that drew you in?
+You recently signed to Sacred Bones, who we love.
+What is it about the record label that drew you in?
 They’re on the ball when it comes to modern electronic music.
 Zola Jesus, Jenny Hval & The Soft Moon in particular are our favourites (and you of course)…

 Thank you!
 I love their aesthetic, integrity and taste, that’s what drew me in, I’m a fan of many of my label mates.